 We often see people embed their Public Views inside a client portal or another program.
 This way, clients can still see what you want them to see, but without the hassle of signing up for their own ClickUp account.

 A great feature in ClickUp: if you email clients from inside ClickUp, any reply from them will end up back in your ClickUp account and show up in the activity section of that shared Task or Doc.
 They simply respond to an email on their end, but it ends up in your space, which gives your team access to it as well.
-This is a streamlined way to Use our Make affiliate link! sure your client information, documents, and communications all stay in one centralized place.
+This is a streamlined way to make sure your client information, documents, and communications all stay in one centralized place.

 We have a helpful guide on using email inside ClickUp, here: Use ClickUp to Send Emails INTO Tasks Automagically